-Re:store Justice works in partnership with incarcerated people, survivors of crime, district attorneys, and the community.
-Our mission is to re-imagine and reform our criminal justice system to be one of true inclusion and justice.
+Re:Store Justice works in partnership with incarcerated people, survivors of crime, district attorneys, and the community.
+Our mission is to re-imagine and reform our justice system to be one of true inclusion and healing.

 We recognize that basic dignity and equal rights for all is the foundation to freedom, justice, and peace in the world.
-We envision a fair criminal justice system – one guided by the principles of re:storative justice – that empowers directly impacted individuals to share their lived experiences to drive meaningful change from the inside-out.
+We envision a fair justice system – one guided by the principles of re:storative justice – that empowers directly impacted individuals to share their lived experiences to drive meaningful change from the inside-out.
 In working together to better understand each other, we believe in healing traumas, finding lasting solutions to crime, and building safer, healthier, and more equitable communities.

 OUR GUIDING PRINCIPLE

 Restorative justice is theory of justice, a framework to address harm, and a movement that seeks to transform people, relationships and our communities.
 Rooted in the traditional practices of Indigenous cultures around the world, restorative justice broadens the focus from punishment as justice to a system that creates healing and accountability by repairing harms and relationships.
-In practice, restorative justice brings together victims, offenders, and community members to address harms, identify needs, obligations, and the underlying causes of crime and conflict.
-Restorative justice provides opportunities for all parties to share their experiences and unique journey, provide healing to victims and survivors, restore offenders to their families and communities, and prevent future harms to interpersonal relationships and communities.
-While repair may not be always be possible, victims, offenders and the community can come together to transform and heal the harm and suffering that comes from violence.
+In practice, restorative justice brings together victims, responsible parties, and community members to address harms, identify needs, obligations, and the underlying causes of crime and conflict.
+Restorative justice provides opportunities for all parties to share their experiences and unique journey, provide healing to victims and survivors, restore responsible parties to their families and communities, and prevent future harms to interpersonal relationships and communities.
+While repair may not be always be possible, victims, responsible parties and the community can come together to transform and heal the harm and suffering that comes from violence.